aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ### Fields in Interfaces

-Surprisingly, interfaces may contain variables, but these variables **must** be assigned values in the interface and they're static.
+Surprisingly, interfaces may contain variables, but these variables are static and **must** be assigned values in the interface.
 Remember that static means the field can be accessed from the interface name — as in the example below — or from any class that implements that interface.
 And these variables are **final**: They may not be changed, as indicated by the red underline in IntelliJ.

 ![](resources/reassign-interface-variable.png)